amazon-connect/amazon-connect-snippets/projects/ContextRouting/README.md

 6. Go to the DynamoDB dashboard and open your tracking table.
 7. There should be no tracker.

-### Test basic context storage
+### Test basic tracker
 1. Call the phone number that you assigned
-2. Press 2 to change your PIN
+2. At the main menu, press 2 to change your PIN
 3. Enter a new PIN, then hang up when the IVR asks you to confirm
-4. Wait 30 seconds and call back
+4. Wait 2 minutes and call back.
+5. When you call back in, it should ask if you want to return to the PIN change tast.
+6. Press 1 to return to the PIN change task and complete the task, which will ultimately reset your tracker.

+### Test complex tracker
+1. Call the phone number that you assigned
+2. At the main menu, select 1 to make a payment
+3. Press 1 to pay by card and enter a 16 digit number
+4. Enter the 4-digit expiration date
+5. Hang up the call when asked for the amount
+6. Wait 2 minutes and call back.
+7. When you call back in, it should ask if you want to return to the payment menu and return you to the place that you left off.
+8. Complete the payment to reset the tracker